Ijadele/My-portfolio/README.md

 I am a passionate web developer with a background in Front-End development, creating sleek, user-friendly designs.
 I love bringing ideas to life using code and am constantly learning to expand my skills.
 What drives me is the excitement of solving problems and seeing my work impact users.

 ## 🎓 Educational Background
 I hold a degree in Physiology, but my real passion lies in tech.
-I am currently expanding my knowledge through various software engineering programs, with a focus on web development.
-You can view or download my CV [here](#).
+I am expanding my knowledge through various software engineering programs, focusing on web development.
+You can view or download my CV [https://drive.google.com/file/d/1cuDoNj0csQeFz3rC-SJwzNaFrwx9f-2v/view?usp=drive_link](#).

 ## 💡 Interests
 - Coding and programming 💻